Understanding CBT-AR for ARFID:

 CBT-AR is a specialized form of cognitive behavioral therapy created to treat ARFID across the lifespan.
 It targets the specific factors that maintain restrictive eating, such as:

-Fear of choking, vomiting, or allergic reactions
+Fear of choking, vomiting, allergic reactions, or other aversive consequences

-Sensory sensitivity to textures, smells, or tastes
+Sensory sensitivity to textures, smells, tastes, colors, or temperatures

 Low appetite or limited interest in food